dltxio/idem-old/README.md

 ## Abstract

 Idem is an open source cross platform mobile application based on the Decentralised Identity Foundations DID protocol.
+The mobile application will give individuals control of their digital identities by establishing trust in an interaction between two individuals or entities that do not know each other.
+For trust to happen, the offering party will present credentials to the receiving parties, which can verify that the credentials are from an issuer that they trust.

 Each time an exchange requests an ID from a new user, the KYC provider charges the exchange a fee.
 Users are required to provide KYC information and have it verified for each and every exchange onboarding instead of being able to reuse verification from a trusted provider.
 By locally storing user's verified information with a cryptographic signature, we can enhance the customer onboarding experience and reduce costs incurred by vendors.

 ## The Tech
 Idem uses a number of cryptographic protocols to sign and encrypt your data.
 PGP/GPG encryption is used to securely store data on your device, while the Ethereum elliptic curve (ECDSA) is used to sign claims which conforms to the DID foundations verifiable claims schema.
+Specifically, anyone can verify that the transaction is valid.
+The verification doesn't involve the private key.

 ## Intent
 Idem is designed to be used by third parties, such as crypto exchanges, in two ways: